North Macedonia: Naming dispute

 The use of the name "Macedonia" was disputed between Greece and North Macedonia.
 The specific naming dispute was reignited after the breakup of Yugoslavia and the newly gained independence of the former Socialist Republic of Macedonia in 1991.
 Greece opposed the use of the name without a geographical qualifier so as to avoid confusion with its own region of Greek Macedonia to the south.
 As some ethnic Greeks identify themselves as Macedonians, unrelated to the Slavic people who are associated with North Macedonia, Greece further objected to the use of the term Macedonian for the neighbouring country's largest ethnic group; it accused the country of appropriating symbols and figures that are historically considered parts of Greece's culture (such as Vergina Sun and Alexander the Great), and of promoting the irredentist concept of a United Macedonia, which would include territories of Greece, Bulgaria, Albania, and Serbia.

-The UN adopted the provisional reference the former Yugoslav Republic of Macedonia (Поранешна Југословенска Република Македонија) when the country was admitted to the organisation in 1993.
+The UN adopted the provisional reference the former Yugoslav Republic of Macedonia (Поранешна Југословенска Република Македонија) (abbreviated as "FYR Macedonia" or "FYROM") when the country was admitted to the organisation in 1993.
 The lower-cased "former" was chosen intentionally to display the provisionality of the name although most UN member countries soon abandoned the provisional reference and recognised the country as the Republic of Macedonia instead.
 Most international organisations adopted the same convention along with over 100 UN members and four of the five permanent UN Security Council members.
 In the period between 1991 and 2019, the country's name was an ongoing issue in bilateral and international relations.
 The UN set up a negotiating process with a mediator, Matthew Nimetz, and the two parties to try to mediate the dispute.
 Following the ratification of the Prespa agreement, most major international organisations welcomed the settlement of the long-standing dispute, and adopted the country's new name.